gradle/gradle/design-docs/testing-toolkit.md

 ### Open issues

 - How can a plugin under test apply another plugin under test programmatically, say in its `apply()` method?

+## Story: IDE user debugs test build

+The previous stories set up the basic mechanics for the test-kit.
+To make the test-kit production-ready these mechanics need to be fine-tuned.

+### User visible changes

+The `GradleRunner` interface will be extended to provide additional methods.

+    public interface GradleRunner {
+        boolean isDebug();
+        void setDebug(boolean debug);
+    }

+### Implementation

+* When debug is enabled, run the build in embedded mode.
+* Can enable debug via `GradleRunner.setDebug()`.
+* Debug is automatically enabled when `Test.debug` is true.
+* Debug is automatically enabled when test is being run or debugged from an IDE.

+### Test coverage

+* A user can start the `GradleRunner` with remote debugging JVM parameter for debugging purposes.
+By default the `GradleRunner` does not use the debugging JVM parameters.
+* All previous features work in debug mode.
+Potentially add a test runner to run each test in debug and non-debug mode.
+* Manually verify that when using an IDE, a breakpoint can be added in Gradle code (say in the Java plugin), the test run, and the breakpoint hit.

+### Open issues

+- Port number?

 ## Story: Classes under test are visible to build scripts